kenrui-group/ansible-bind/README.md

 * BIND major version to install or upgraded to.
 * Domain name (eg mydomain.com).
 * Hostnames and IP addresses for DNS A and PTR entries.
+* Election to use local LAN IPs for DNS server and gateway for zone transfer and notify.

 DNS servers' IPs to be managed via the playbooks are configured in the inventory-dns file.